 3. Access to Human Financial Planners

 Robo-advisors are good precisely because they are not human–that is, they have faster response time and use algorithms, not emotions, to make decisions.
 However, many people are understandably unwilling to completely forego the human component of investing.

 Axos Invest, unfortunately, does not offer human financial planners as part of their services.
-This may account for the low fee structures!
-After all, robo-advisors do not need salaries.

-Betterment offers comprehensive access to financial advisors.
+Betterment offers comprehensive access to financial advisors, for additional fees.